jekeziem/AI-is-boring/Readme.md

 “What does it mean to be human?”

-The goal is to analyze how predictable, repetitive, and formulaic AI writing is — compared to real human writing using simple metrics in Python.
+The goal is to analyse how predictable, repetitive, and formulaic AI writing is — compared to real human writing using simple metrics in Python.
 Afterwards designing a UX concept to show how writing tools could support more originality.

 ---